-For a fee of \pounds 21 a transcript of registry is available from the Registry of Shipping and Seamen.
-This transcript will show details of the ship, the name and address of the current ownership and shareholding in the ship and details of any mortgages over the ship.
+For a standard fee of £29 or premium (24-hour service) fee of £79 a transcript of registry is available from the Registry of Shipping and Seamen.
+This transcript will show details of the ship, the name and address of the current ownership and division of ownership of shares in the ship and details of any mortgages over the ship.